tootedom/yankeedo/README.md

     <dependency>
         <groupId>org.greencheek.mq</groupId>
         <artifactId>yankeedo-messagesources</artifactId>
-        <version>0.1.7</version>
+        <version>0.1.10</version>
         <scope>test</scope>
     </dependency>

-Please use 0.1.7, as 0.1.6 contained a couple of bugs meaning that non persistent message sending was not functioning
+Please use a version greater than 0.1.6, as 0.1.6 contained a couple of bugs meaning that non persistent message sending was not functioning.

 ## Distribution Quick Example ##